vermout94/SEPJ-PRJ/README.md

 This starts up an Elasticsearch server as a single-node cluster running locally in a Docker container.

-NOTE: The start-up and configuration of the docker container can also be done automatically by the provided setup script.
+NOTE: The start-up and configuration of the docker container can also be done automatically by the provided setup script (see next section).

 ### Running Elasticsearch Setup Script